Kilo-Loco/drafts/amplify-swift-2.0/README.md

 The iOS development community made it very clear that macOS support was the most important [issue](https://github.com/aws-amplify/amplify-ios/issues/1124) to address with Amplify.
 We listened!
 The Amplify Library for Swift now supports a beta version of [Analytics](https://docs.amplify.aws/lib/analytics/getting-started/q/platform/ios/), [API](https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/ios/), [Auth](https://docs.amplify.aws/lib/auth/getting-started/q/platform/ios/), [DataStore](https://docs.amplify.aws/lib/datastore/getting-started/q/platform/ios/), [Geo](https://docs.amplify.aws/lib/geo/getting-started/q/platform/ios/), and [Storage](https://docs.amplify.aws/lib/storage/getting-started/q/platform/ios/) for macOS development.
 You'll also be able to take advantage of the structured concurrency features on macOS as well.

 ### Other Notable Improvements
-- Improved ability to debug Auth (sign-up/sign-in) and Storage (file upload/download)
-- Removed calls to deprecated Apple APIs
-- Built on top of the new AWS SDK for Swift
+While there are plenty of improvements that have been added throughout the library, there are two that will considerably improve the developer experience with Amplify.
+First, adjustments to the underlying architecture improve the ability to debug some common workflows for Auth (sign-up/sign-in) and Storage (file upload/download).
+Second, removing calls to deprecated Apple APIs, making Amplify a warning-free dependency when added to your project.

 ## In conclusion
 We would love to have your feedback on this release and understand how we can help accelerate your productivity.
 Reach out on the [GitHub](https://github.com/aws-amplify/amplify-ios) repository, or through the Amplify Discord server under the #ios-help channel to help us prioritize features and enhancements.

 To get started building iOS and/or macOS apps with Amplify, please visit the [Amplify Swift documentation](https://docs.amplify.aws/start/q/integration/ios/).